These are the skills you have to develop in your athletes

-This continuum is concerned with the precision of movement - gross and fine skills
+This continuum is concerned with the precision of movement - gross and fine skills.

 Gross skills: involve large muscle movements, where the major muscle groups are involved.
-The movements are not very precise, and include many fundamental movement patterns such as walking, running and jumping.
+The movements are not very precise and include many fundamental movement patterns such as walking, running and jumping.
 The shot putt is an example of a primarily gross skill.

 Fine skills: involve intricate movements using small muscle groups, tend to be precise and generally involve high levels of hand-eye coordination.
-A snooker shot or playing the piano are examples fine skills.
+A snooker shot or playing the piano are examples of fine skills.

-This continuum is concerned with the effects of the environment on skills - Barbara Knapp's open and closed skills
+This continuum is concerned with the effects of the environment on skills - Barbara Knapp's open and closed skills.

 Open skills: sports such as Netball, Football, and Hockey usually involve open skills.
-This is because the environment is constantly changing and so movements have to be continually adapted.
+This is because the environment is constantly changing, and so movements have to be continually adapted.
 Therefore, skills are predominantly perceptual.
-The skill is mostly externally paced, for example a pass in football.
+The skill is mostly externally paced, for example, a pass in football.

 Barbara Knapp suggests that skills can fit on a continuum between open and closed.